kloimhardt/clj-tiles/README.md

 As opposed to the very popular Python, Clojure is a niche language.
 Nevertheless, I tried to show, in comparison to common Python syntax, the advantages of its functional notation for STEM in a [preprint article on how to design a functional interface](https://arxiv.org/abs/2312.13295).

 However, recently there has been introduced a Python library which rapidly gains popularity and embraces functional notation, namely JAX: "the kinds of program transformations that JAX enables are much more feasible in functional-style programs".
-Casually said, JAX is Clojure bolted onto Python.
+Casually said, JAX is Clojure bolted onto Python, both are "Science in Functions".

 JAX+Python opens up a fruitful future path for clj-tiles.
 It is perfectly feasible, via the Hy language, to generate JAX syntax out of the already existing block notation.
 In this way, STEM students are immediately introduced to functional notation via clj-tiles whilst being able to switch into any professional Python development environment as clj-tiles is not meant for building programs but for understanding already existing code.